JonathanGrossman/python_basics/1_what_is_python.md

-## What is Python
+# What is Python

 Python is a very versatile, popular, and powerful progamming language.
-Using Python, poeple build projects that range from web applications to machine learning solutions, and many things in between.
+Among many other things, people build Python projects such as web applications, robots, games, and machine learning solutions.
 Getting started learning Python is easy.
-With the right focus and documentation, you can learn the basics of Python fairly easily.
-From there, it might not be too long before you are building real-world solutions that you and others rely upon in your daily life.
-To help jumpstart your imagination, here is some dicussion of popular Python project categories.
+With the right focus and documentation, you can learn the basics of Python online or at a Python bootcamp.
+Before you know it, you can build real-world solutions that you and others rely upon in your daily life.
+To help jumpstart your imagination, here is some dicussion of what you can build with Python.

 ### Web Applications

-People build web applications that users interact with online.
+Build Python web applications that users interact with online.
 For instance, many people use Python to build blogs, content management systems, and virtual classrooms.
-With Python frameworks like Flask and Django, and with the countless libraries and packages to support Python web development, building a web application using Python is possible for beginners and experts alike.
+With Python web frameworks like Flask and Django, and with the countless libraries and packages to support Python web development, building a web application using Python is possible for beginners and experts alike.

+In simple terms, you will write your server in Python code.
+Then, for a frontend, you have several options.
+For instance, you can write it using Flask's or Django's built-in frontend templating engines.
+Or you can build your frontend in a separate application (like vanilla JavaScript, React, Angular, or Vue) that communicates with your server like a microservice.

+For a database, you can choose between SQL, no-SQL, and third-party services that work like databases (like Google Docs, Google Sheets, and other services).
+Flask and Django ship with built-in SQL capabilities.
+Though helpful third-party libraries exist for interacting with no-SQL options, like MongoDB and Google Firebase.

+Regardless, you can build Python web applications.
+By building your web application using Python, your web application may more easily interact with other Python projects, like machine learning and robotics.

 ### Social Media (Bots and Streaming)